Navigation

 ../_images/output_9_0.png

-5.5.
+6.5.
 Planar Graphs¶

 The following code shows visualizations of a selection of planar graphs from the House of Graphs website.
-The names of the files used below refer to the graphs’ ID number on the website.
+The names of the files used below refer to the graphs’ ID numbers on the website.
 The files can also be found here.
 For each graph, we show a node coloring and face coloring.

 The first two graphs considered below are Eulerian.
 Consequently, their face chromatic numbers are two, as illustrated.